raspberrypilearning/Funny-Face-Follower/en/step_2.md

 Stop the project and click on the **Costumes tab** for your cat sprite.
 **Add a new costume** to use as your mask and delete the old ones of the cat by clicking the bin icon on the costume.

-Here I've used the 'heart face' costume, but you can use anything you like.
+An good example is the 'heart face' costume, but you can use anything you like.

 ![Heart Face costume](images/Heart Face.png)